 Big warning: This article contains SPOILERS!
-If you aren’t caught up with HBO’s Westworld, you might want to skip this one.
+If you aren’t caught up with most of the first four episodes of HBO’s Westworld, you might want to skip this one.

-After watching the first episode of HBO’s new sci-fi drama “Westworld” a few weeks back, I walked away with a head full of questions.
+The first episode of HBO’s new sci-fi drama “Westworld” premiered a few weeks back.
+After my initial viewing (i watched it twice, okay), I walked away with a head full of questions.

-It was definitely a more cerebral show than I was expecting and even more so than the original movie which, while still heavy on the themes, was much lighter.
+It was definitely a more cerebral show than I was expecting and even more so than the original movie which – while, still heavy on all them themes, was much more of a fun “robots go nuts and kill us all” kinda affair.

-Amid this “braingasm”, I started wondering if it would be a fun exercise to see if I could read the show allegorically using Gnostic mythology.
+So amid all this thinking, I had myself a little “braingasm” and I started wondering if it would be a fun exercise to see if I could read the show allegorically using Gnostic mythology.

-There were definitely hints of this in the first episode (notably. in its main themes of ignorance, life and death, creation and destruction, etc.) but it wasn’t until I saw more of this world that I began to wonder if this wasn’t perhaps intentional on the part of the writers.
-After all, I honestly wouldn’t put it past Jonathan Nolan who seems like a pretty well-read kind of guy (and who has used similar themes in past works, like Memento).
+There were definitely hints of this in the first episode (notably, in its prominent themes of ignorance, life and death, creation and destruction, etc.) but it wasn’t until I saw more of this world that I began to wonder if this wasn’t perhaps entirely intentional on the part of the writers.
+Jonathan Nolan who seems like a pretty well-read kind of guy and he’s played with similar themes in past works (like in Memento).

 So is Gnosticism or a Gnostic cosmos the framing device for Westworld both as a world and as a narrative?
 Well, I don’t have any hard and fast answers for that one, but I think there’s a pretty strong argument in its favour.